-You should have a clear plan of where you are going, at what pace, how far, how hilly, how long it will take, and any special considerations about running in the dark (e.g. street lighting, steps etc).
-Inform your group accordingly, at the start.
+You should have a clear idea of where you are going, how far it is, and how long it will take to run the route - and any special considerations about running in the dark (e.g. Street lighting, steps etc.)